raspberrypilearning/c3-wolfram-hieroglyphics/en/step_6.md

 ```
 --- /hint ---
 --- hint ---
-The finished grid code looks like this:
+This is the finished code for the grid:

 ```
 newWord = {};